Sebastian-Fitzner/grunt-data-separator/README.md

 	}
 }
 ```
 the generated result would be that there are now two files.
-One which has the standard styles, the second with your data-uris:
+One which has the standard styles, the second with your media queries:

 *styles.css*
 ```css